siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 205 Continuity, Closure, and Medium Intuition.md

 ## 205.3 Why Navier-Stokes Comes to Mind

-Navier-Stokes is not derived in this book.
-But it remains a useful intuition because it shares the following structural features:
+Navier-Stokes comes to mind because the present framework is already doing continuum mechanics in the strong sense.
+It shares the following structural
+features:

 - a state defined throughout a region,
 - local conservation,